oniric85/rest-users/README.md

 This repository contains a demo implementation of a simple `Users` microservice.
 It is based on Symfony 5 PHP framework.
 It uses MySQL for persistence and RabbitMQ as a message bus.

+## External services

+This microservice communicates over HTTPS with (ipapi.co)[https://www.ipapi.co].
+This service is used to geolocate the calling IP on user creation.
+This service has rate limitation.

 ## Features

 The microservice supports just 3 simple endpoints.